noofherder/SearchBasedSuggester/README.md

 You need a fairly recent version of [Elasticsearch][4] (I used 5.5.1) installed and running.
 You also need [Python][5] 2.7.x with the [requests][6] module installed.

 I wrote and tested the code on a Mac.
 It should work without modification on Linux.
-If you use Windows, you're on your own!
+If you use Windows, you're on your own. ;)

 ## Creating the music index

-To create the search index for the music corpus, download and uncompress the [zipped archive][7] (you may need to download a tool to deal with 7-zip files.)
+To create the search index for the music corpus, download and uncompress the [zipped archive][3] (you may need to download a tool to deal with 7-zip files.)
 Then execute the following commands to create the index:
 ```
     cd test-index
     curl -XPUT localhost:9200/music -d@mappings.json